-In the event that a child is not collected by an authorised adult at the end of a session/day, the setting puts into practice agreed procedures.
+If a child is not collected by an authorised adult at the end of a session/day, the setting puts into practice agreed procedures.
 These ensure the child is cared for safely by an experienced and qualified practitioner who is known to the child.
 We will ensure that the child receives a high standard of care in order to cause as little distress as possible.